 It follows that the Lie algebra-valued connection form shall be replaced by the differential (2-)crossed module-valued connection form.
 In order to construct the 2CS and 3CS actions, we need to consider the invariant bilinear form on the differential (2-)crossed module.
 We follow the definition of the invariant form on the differential crossed module in \cite{ESRZ, R.Z}.
 Motivated by this construction, we define an invariant form on the differential 2-crossed module.
 Furthermore, we establish generalized bilinear forms based on the above expansions and establish the generalized CS forms to give the HCS forms and actions.

-According to the ordinary CS gauge theories, three questions naturally arise: \begin{itemize} \item Whether higher second Chern forms exist? \item Whether the higher second Chern forms are gauge invariant under higher gauge transformations? \item Whether the higher second Chern forms satisfy higher Chern-Weil theorems? \end{itemize} For the first question, we establish two new second Chern forms--called respectively second 2-Chern form and second 3-Chern form--which are constructed under the categorical generalizations.
-For the second question, we proof that the second 2-Chern form is 2-gauge invariant under the 2-gauge transformation, and the second 3-Chern form is 3-gauge invariant under the 3-gauge transformation.
-For the third question, we show that the two new second Chern forms are closed and have topologically invariant integral, which gives 2- and 3-Chern-Weil theorems separately.
+According to the ordinary CS gauge theories, three questions naturally arise: \begin{enumerate} \item Whether higher second Chern forms exist? \item Whether the higher second Chern forms are gauge invariant under higher gauge transformations? \item Whether the higher second Chern forms satisfy higher Chern-Weil theorems? \end{enumerate} For the first question, we establish two new second Chern forms called respectively second 2-Chern form and second 3-Chern form, which are constructed under the categorical generalizations.
+For the second question, we prove that the second 2-Chern form is 2-gauge invariant under the 2-gauge transformation, and the second 3-Chern form is 3-gauge invariant under the 3-gauge transformation.
+For the third question, we show that the two new second Chern forms are closed and have topologically invariants, which give 2- and 3-Chern-Weil theorems separately.
 We list our results (2CS and 3CS) and the known results in Table \ref{table 2}.
 We note that the higher CS theories are nice generalizations of the CS theory.